interchainio/funding/review_process.md

 Upon receiving an application, an initial review will assess whether the project is eligible for funding under the Interchain Foundation mandate.
-This review includes various stakeholders within the ICF.
+This review includes various stakeholders, primarily within the ICF.
 At this stage, the decision is made to not fund some applications.

 ## In-Depth Evaluation